SlowBubble/video-spreadsheet/README.md

 - Add a name (string) field for the command that defaults to ''.
   - When a user press enter on the asset column, and the asset field is already populated, then open a prompt to edit the name field instead.
   - If the name field is non-empty, then display the name instead of the asset in the asset column.

+# M3g
+- Instead of stopping with `space`, let's stop with `shift+space`, and instead have `space` be pause, but the tricky part is to then play from the time when things are paused; to do that we need to account for that in the generated plan.

+# M3h
+- M3g has various issues.
+- When just the first asset is playing, resume works correctly, but when there is an overlap of 2 assets, then resume needs to handle it by generating a plan that starts both assets, so the plan generation need to account for this overlap

 # M2 implementation
 Get it working with a 1 small overlap